If you are a Metal Detectorist

-- No metal detecting on any Council owned land or property without prior agreement with the Archaeology Service (including foreshore in council ownership).
+- No metal detecting on any council owned land or property without prior agreement with the Archaeology Service (including foreshore in council ownership).

 - No metal detecting on or within 20m of any Scheduled Monument.
 Under current legislation this is a criminal offence with an associated fine of up to £50,000 and/or a jail sentence.

 - No metal detecting on known archaeological monuments.
-If you are unsure as to whether you are detecting on a known monument then please check on the Sites & Monuments Record.
+If you are unsure as to whether you are detecting on a known monument then please check on the Sites and Monuments Record.

 Any finds made should be reported to a museum, or ourselves (using our online form where possible), with a note of the grid reference as to where they were found (a 6-figure or more national grid reference is preferable), as well as to the Treasure Trove Unit.